p-r-a-s-h-a-n-t/resource-pools/README.md

 * have a method to properly be shutdown by the pool object (referenced by a closeMethodSym symbol).

 ## Example 1, declaration of a pooled 'tedious' connection:

+This implementation is available as a [**resource-pools-connection** package](https://www.npmjs.com/package/resource-pools-connection)

 ```javascript
 const {Connection} = require('tedious');
 const {readyEventSym, errorEventSym, closeMethodSym} = require('resource-pools');